erifoz/digitalnirvana/about/mission_statement.md

 problems on our journey to future society is going to be resolving the digital identity problem in such a way that will not end up as the means for further control of minority societies.

-nirvana project sets out to prove that digital identity is possible through cooperation instead of disruption.
+digital nirvana project sets out to prove that digital identity is possible through cooperation instead of disruption.

 key principles:

-nirvana project is not monetized, there will be no ICO.
-Any future resources will be raised in bitcoin on decentralized crowdfunding platform.
+1. digital nirvana project is not monetized, there will be no ICO.

-all code and specification is created under free software license. contributors are not paid.
+2. all code and specification is created under free software license. contributors are not paid.

-no partnership with any other project, open for cooperation with all.
+3. no partnership with any other project, open for cooperation with all.

 mission objective:

-nirvana mission will be completed when digital identity is implemented as a Proof of Concept and is publicly demonstrated.
+digital nirvana mission will be completed when digital identity is implemented as a Proof of Concept and is ready for public demonstration.
-This experiment shall create an architecture that will serve as valid and free option for consideration, shall any local authority decide to implement digital identity.
+This experiment shall propose an architecture that will serve as valid and free option for consideration, shall any local authority decide to implement digital identity.